-- 13. The Committee notes with appreciation the adoption of the National Plan of opportunities for children and adolescents in 2005 which was elaborated taking into account the document "A World Fit for Children" adopted by the General Assembly special session in 2002, but regrets the lack of information about the resource allocated for its implementation.
-The Committee also notes that several other specific plans of actions and programmes (see e.g. para.
-72, 74 and 78 infra) have been adopted in the last years, but is concerned that they may not be adequately coordinated with the National Plan of opportunities for children and adolescents. - 14.
-The Committee recommends that the State party effectively implement the National Plan of opportunities for children and adolescents with the aim of realizing the principles and provisions of the Convention, including by allocating adequate resources for its implementation both at national and local level.
-The Committee further recommends that all other specific programmes and plans which may have impact on children take into account the National Plan of opportunities for children and adolescents and that their implementation is adequately coordinated with the implementation of the National Plan of opportunities for children and adolescents.
+13. The Committee notes with appreciation the adoption in 2005 of the National Opportunities Plan for Children and Adolescents, which was drawn up taking into account the document "A world fit for children", adopted by the General Assembly at its special session in 2002, but regrets the lack of information about the resources allocated for its implementation.
+The Committee also notes that several other specific plans of actions and programmes (see e.g. paras.
+72, 74 and 78 of the present report) have been adopted in the last few years, but is concerned that they may not be adequately coordinated with the National Opportunities Plan for Children and Adolescents.

+14. The Committee recommends that the State party implement effectively the National Opportunities Plan for Children and Adolescents, with the aim of giving effect to the principles and provisions of the Convention, and for this purpose allocate adequate resources both at national and local level.
+The Committee further recommends that all other specific programmes and plans that may have an impact on children take this National Plan into account and be properly coordinated with it.